 It is much better to tell children things than keep them in the dark.
 Children have powerful imaginations and they may imagine something even worse than the truth if you don’t include them.

 Someone has died in a road crash is a children’s picture book by Brake.
 It is for children of any age to read with an adult.

 The book helps children to understand what is happening and talk about their feelings and the future with their carers.
 It also provides workbook space for writing down memories.

 Help from bereavement charities

-Some people find it helps to contact a charity that supports people bereaved by road crashes.
-Different charities offer different services in different ways, and you may want to give this some consideration before deciding which charity to contact.
+Some people find it helps to contact a charity that supports people bereaved suddenly or bereaved specifically by road crashes.

-Charities may offer emotional support and information helplines (by phone or by email), support literature, face to face support in your home, group meetings, or holiday retreats.
+Different charities may offer different services, for example emotional support and information helplines, support literature, face-to-face support in your home, group meetings, or holiday retreats.